Shift3/standards-and-practices/best-practices/development-tools/docker/README.md

 #### I installed a new package, but when running my project the container cannot find the package.
 Why can’t my container find the package?

-Depending on how the Dockerfile is set up, Docker may be aware of the new package.
+Depending on how the Dockerfile is set up, Docker may not be aware of the new package.
 In most cases, you can solve this by running `docker compose down` and then `docker compose up —build`.
 The`—build` is the real key here, which forces the container to rebuild itself and then will install any new dependencies!

 #### I changed my database username (or password) and its not reflecting when I try to connect to the database.
 How can I change my database user or password?